microsoft/vscode-docs/docs/supporting/faq.md

 ## Is VS Code free?

-Yes, VS Code is a free, [open source](https://github.com/microsoft/vscode) editor.
+Yes, VS Code is [free for private or commercial use](https://code.visualstudio.com/license).

 ## How do I find what version of VS Code I am using?